rust-lang/rustc-hash/README.md

 together with a wyhash-inspired compression function for strings/slices, both designed by Orson Peters.

-Within `rustc`, it consistently outperforms every other tested algorithm or variation, despite its simplicity.
-Spending more CPU cycles on a higher quality hash does not reduce hash collisions enough to be worth the cost on real-world benchmarks.
+For `rustc` we have tried many different hashing algorithms.
+Hashing speed is critical, especially for single integers.
+Spending more CPU cycles on a higher quality hash does not reduce hash collisions enough to make the compiler faster on real-world benchmarks.

 ## Usage